bvn-architecture/styleguide/_includes/alphabet/alphabet-markdown/f/f-1-value.markdown

-<span class="transform-to-uppercase">Room schedule spreadsheet list every space, identified by the name and number.
+<span class="transform-to-uppercase">Room schedule spreadsheet list every space, identified by the name and number.</span>

-The information is identical with the room names and room numbers shown in the plans.
+<span class="transform-to-uppercase">The information is identical with the room names and room numbers shown in the plans.</span>

-The room schedule presents a comprehensive list of spaces which constitute the project.</span>
+<span class="transform-to-uppercase">The room schedule presents a comprehensive list of spaces which constitute the project.</span>

 - Make reference to G series
     - _(Materials and finishes codes allocated to the rooms in room schedule spreadsheet sufficiently describe substrate and finishes in majority of cases._